daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ## Will the 21st century see the restoration and rewilding of our forests?: A context for conservation and sustainability

+Fall 2018 - Write-Up / The Environment / REDD+ Investments / Wildlife Works Inc.

+---

 Triple bottom line economics is an exciting framework for investments.
 Can this work at pace?
 At scale?
 In a topic that can bring a feeling helplessness, examining the progress on sustainability initiatives makes me more hopeful for the future.

----

-Fall 2018 - Write-Up / The Environment / REDD+ Investments / Wildlife Works Inc.

-*Published*: Penn Sustainability Review Blog, Oct 2018 (in the group's now deprecated website)

 ---